MacMannes/stackmob-docs/sdks/ios/guides/core-data.md

 #### Working With NSDate Attributes

 As of v1.4.0, NSDate attribute values are serialized to the StackMob server as integers in ms.  Declare the fields on StackMob as Integer.
-By keeping consistency with the way the auto-generated **createddate** and **lastmoddate** fields are stored (ms), NSDate attributes for them will be deserialized correctly.
+By keeping consistency with the way the auto-generated **createddate** and **lastmoddate** fields are stored (ms), NSDate attributes will be deserialized correctly.

 If you want to check if one date is equal to another, use the **timeIntervalSinceDate:** method.
 Dates being equal to the second is equivalent to the time interval being less than 1.
 Methods like <b>isEqualToDate:</b> track sub-second differences between dates, which are not present in the serialized integers.
 Here's an example of how to check if two dates are equal: